Nicholls Colonels: Nicholls School Colors

 The "official" school colors for Nicholls are red and gray.

 Nicholls Colonelettes and Colorguard

 The Nicholls Colonelettes are the Nicholls dance team.
 This group performs at all home football games, one away football game, and all home basketball games.
 They participate in all pep rallies.

 The Nicholls Colorguard performs at all home football games.

 Nicholls Cheerleaders

 The Nicholls Cheerleaders are the co-ed cheerleading squad for the Nicholls Colonels.
 The cheerleaders perform at football games, basketball games and pep rallies in addition to a number of public relations and charitable events each year.

 Rivalries

 The Nicholls sports teams maintain a conference rivalry with the Southeastern Louisiana sports teams, but the main rivalry is in football where the teams compete in the annual River Bell Classic.
 The Nicholls sports teams also compete against conference rival Northwestern State and in football the teams play in the annual NSU Challenge.

+In football, Nicholls has a rivalry dating back to 1998 with the Texas State Bobcats.
+They compete irregularly for the Battle for the Paddle trophy.